xctf-io/chalgen/docs/README.md

 python main.py comp gen -f <relative path of the competition> -r <registry to push images to>
 ```

-This command builds all of the Kubernetes files needed to deploy to a Kubernetes cluster.
+This command builds all of the Kubernetes files needed to deploy to a prexisting Kubernetes cluster.
 Upon completion, a graph of the challenges will be generated.
 The graph will be located at `evidence_graph.png` file in the competition folder.

 ### Build and run a competition locally